chanzuckerberg/miniwdl/docs/runner_reference.md

 * subdirectories for each call to a task or sub-workflow, each structured similarly
 * `output_links/` with links reaching into the call subdirectories where each output file was generated

+The top-level run directory also contains:

+* `wdl/` a copy of the original WDL that was run, including imported documents (except any referenced by URI or absolute path)
+* `rerun` can be "sourced" to run the WDL (as found in the original location, possibly updated) using the same inputs

-The miniwdl source repository includes several [example scripts](https://github.com/chanzuckerberg/miniwdl/tree/master/examples) illustrating production automation techniques (e.g. retrieving error messages, uploading output files) using these byproducts.
+The miniwdl source repository includes several [example scripts](https://github.com/chanzuckerberg/miniwdl/tree/master/examples) illustrating how this structure can inform production automation (e.g. retrieving error messages, uploading output files).

 ## Configuration